-Revenues increased \$20.5 million, or 15%, in the three month period ended March 31, 2022 and were primarily affected by:
+Revenues increased \$3.8 million, or 2%, in the three month period ended March 31, 2023 and were primarily affected by:

-- Higher valuations of existing client assets from market appreciation in 2021; and - Positive cash flows into alternative, traditional and separately managed account offerings from new and existing clients; partially offset by - Client losses and fund closures.
+- Increased revenues from new products launched and additional services provided to our largest alternative fund clients; and - · Positive cash flows into alternative and traditional funds from new and existing clients; partially offset by - Client losses, fund closures and the impact of market depreciation during 2022 to revenue from traditional fund clients.

-Operating margin decreased to 37% compared to 39% in the three month period.
-Operating income increased \$4.7 million, or 9%, in the three month period and was primarily affected by:
+Operating margin decreased to 34% compared to 37% in the three month period.
+Operating income decreased \$3.2 million, or 6%, in the three month period and was primarily affected by:

-- An increase in revenues; partially offset by - · Increased costs associated with new business, primarily personnel expenses and third-party vendor costs; and - Increased non-capitalized investment spending, mainly consulting costs.
+- Increased personnel costs due to competitive labor markets; and - Increased costs associated with new business, primarily personnel expenses and third-party vendor costs; partially offset by - An increase in revenues; and - · Decreased non-capitalized investment spending, mainly consulting costs.